rachelnewby/golden-square-phase-2-part-2/phase_two_tdd/nine_design_multi_class_program/multi_class_diary.md

   end
 end

-class Task # you could add this into the initalize in the DiaryEntry rather than as a separate task class def initialize(diary_entry) # diary_entry is an instance of DiaryEntry
-    #...
-  end

-  def todo
-    # It will check instance of diary_entry contents for 'todo'
-    # returns the 'todo'
-  end
-end

 class ContactList
   def initialize
     #...
   end

-  def add(contact) # contact is an instance of Contact
+  def add(contact) # contact is from an instance of DiaryEntry class
     # Contact is added to ContactList
     # Nothing is returned
   end

   def print
     #Prints all the contacts in the list
-  end
-end

-class Contact # you could add this into the initalize in the DiaryEntry rather than as a separate contact class def initialize(diary_entry) # diary_entry is an instance of Diary Entry
-    #...
-  end

-  def number
-    # It will check instance of diary_entry contents for number
-    # returns the number
   end
 end